 \section{Discussion}

-We have analyzed two recent approaches to measurements in the Page-Wootters formalism -- the TO approach and the PM approach.
-Each approach solves \kuch criticisms in a different way: the TO approach defines measurements in terms of time-translation invariant operators, and the PM approach includes explicitly a dynamical description of the measurement process.
-We have shown that, whereas the two approaches are physically equivalent in the limit of ideal clocks, they differ in the non-ideal case.
-We have compared the two solutions with the purpose of reaching a better operational understanding of measurement events in the "timeless" approach to quantum mechanics.
+We have analysed two recent approaches to measurements in the Page-Wootters formalism -- the TO approach and the PM approach.
+Each approach solves \kuch criticisms differently: the TO approach defines measurements in terms of time-translation invariant operators, and the PM approach includes explicitly a dynamical description of the measurement process.
+We have shown that, whereas the two approaches produce the same predictions in the limit of ideal clocks, their predictions differ in the non-ideal case.
+We have compared the two solutions to reach a better operational understanding of measurement events in the ``timeless'' approach to quantum mechanics.

-The TO approach, closely related to Dirac quantization, is based on time translation invariant operators applied to static state.
-The operators are applied in an order which is chosen externally, without using the resources of the clock to distinguish between them.
-The resulting picture can be "internalized" and reinterpreted as ordinary quantum mechanics with external background time.
+The TO approach, closely related to Dirac quantization, is based on time translation invariant operators applied to a static state.
+The operators are applied in an order that is chosen externally, using resources other than the clock's to distinguish between them.
+The resulting picture can be ``internalized'' and reinterpreted as ordinary quantum mechanics with external background time.
 In this reconstruction of events and time evolution, we have infinite resources to distinguish between different operations and determine their order, even if the clock is not ideal.

 The PM approach describes measurements dynamically, and the resources of the clock are important to determine the order in which measurement interactions happen.
-It can be interpreted as the external description of an internal observer who measures a system when she "sees" her clock reading a certain time.
+It can be interpreted as the external description of an internal observer who measures a system when she ``sees'' her clock reading a certain time.
+Note that both the internal and external descriptions are relative to the same clock.
+However, while the measurement event consists of a detector ``click'' in the internal description, it takes the form of a correlation between the system, the clock and an ancilla in the external description.
 When the clocks are far from the ideal case, time evolution looks very different to the unitary evolution of ordinary quantum mechanics.
-Specifically, it leads to a time-non-local, non-unitary evolution.
+Specifically, it leads to a time non-local evolution equation, which generically implies a non-unitary evolution.
 In this approach, the fact that the clock has finite resources becomes very important.
 Most strikingly, the lack of resources to distinguish perfectly between different clock states leads to fundamental limitations to the notion of time ordering.